 Given this, procurement teams are now seeing their roles expand beyond simply finding the most affordable sources for materials or services.
 Procurement teams must also consider the broader relationship, including whether their chosen supplier reflects their own organization’s brand values and whether it’s a working relationship that will spur innovation or yield other less tangible benefits for the company.

 Fortunately, eSourcing has proven to be an effective tool to help manage these concerns. eSourcing software offers robust tools and applications that facilitate traditional procurement processes with more efficiency.
 Still, to truly maximize what it can do for your organization, the following challenges should be addressed:

 1. Declining value of cost-savings

 Cost reduction has long been the primary driver of eSourcing.
 But often, focusing too much on affordability – especially after significant savings have already been achieved – leads to declines in quality or in service level, leaving businesses feeling unsatisfied with their suppliers despite achieving excellent pricing.

 Of course, the ability of eSourcing to deliver cost efficiencies for businesses still remains very relevant, no matter how significant the gains made in the past.
 However, communicating to suppliers and upper management the importance of other factors in supplier selection is just as critical.
-At some point, this requires a significant shift from a business’ tendency to focus on year-over-year savings to instead considering the annuity value of past savings achievements..
+At some point, this requires a significant shift from a business’s tendency to focus on year-over-year savings instead of considering the annuity value of past savings achievements.

 2. Lack of support for eSourcing’s other benefits